JackHanke/DSProject/README.md

 For setting up your project, [download](https://archive.ics.uci.edu/dataset/401/gene+expression+cancer+rna+seq) the data, then move the `data.csv` and `labels.csv` into the `data` directory.

-### 6. Project Goals: What you hope to achieve, or what findings you expect with your project.
+### 6. Project Goals: What you hope to achieve, or what findings do you expect with your project.

-TODO
+Our goal as a team is to get as high a classification accuracy as possible on a high-feature, low sample dataset.

+Area under the curve
+Precision
+Accuracy
+F1

+With the significant difference between feature count and sample size, we expect to conduct various dimensionality reduction techniques preceding the modeling step.

+These techniques include principle-component analysis and clustering.

+with a variety of model types and architectures.

+With the high number of features, each model will be further evaluated on feature